panosale/PythonLearningGR/README.md

 * 3 Python Tricks to Read, Create, and Run Multiple Files Automatically: https://towardsdatascience.com/3-python-tricks-to-read-create-and-run-multiple-files-automatically-5221ebaad2ba or [HERE](https://github.com/panosale/PythonLearningGR/files/7175469/3.Python.Tricks.to.Read.Create.and.Run.Multiple.Models.Automatically.-.by.Khuyen.Tran.-.Towards.Data.Science.pdf)

-* Python Parse JSON – How to Read a JSON File - https://www.freecodecamp.org/news/python-parse-json-how-to-read-a-json-file/ or [HERE](https://github.com/panosale/PythonLearningGR/files/10260699/Python.Parse.JSON.-.How.to.Read.a.JSON.File.pdf)
+* Python Parse JSON – How to Read a JSON File: https://www.freecodecamp.org/news/python-parse-json-how-to-read-a-json-file/ or [HERE](https://github.com/panosale/PythonLearningGR/files/10260699/Python.Parse.JSON.-.How.to.Read.a.JSON.File.pdf)

+* How to Read a File Line by Line in Python: https://www.freecodecamp.org/news/how-to-read-a-file-line-by-line-in-python/

+* An Introduction to the With Statement in Python: https://builtin.com/software-engineering-perspectives/what-is-with-statement-python

 #### FUNCTIONS

-* Python Functions – How to Define and Call a Function - https://www.freecodecamp.org/news/python-functions-define-and-call-a-function/ or [HERE](https://github.com/panosale/PythonLearningGR/files/10713320/Python.Functions.-.How.to.Define.and.Call.a.Function.pdf)
+* Python Functions – How to Define and Call a Function: https://www.freecodecamp.org/news/python-functions-define-and-call-a-function/ or [HERE](https://github.com/panosale/PythonLearningGR/files/10713320/Python.Functions.-.How.to.Define.and.Call.a.Function.pdf)